rotki/rotki/docs/api.rst

 Endpoints
 ***********

-In this section we will see the information about the individual endpoints of the API and detailed explanation of how each one can be used to interact with Rotki.
+In this section we will see the information about the individual endpoints of the API and detailed explanation of how each one can be used to interact with rotki.

 Handling user creation, sign-in, log-out and querying
 =======================================================